Buildforce/Olingo-odata4-jpa-processorOld/jpa-tutorial/Tutorials/Metadata/1-7-SuppressingElements.md

   ...
 }
 ```
 As already indicated `@EdmIgnore` can also be used at tables or embeddables.
-Be aware that there are no special consistency checks in place that prevents you from using an ignored embeddable in an not ignored table.
+Be aware there are no special consistency checks in place that prevents you from using an ignored embeddable in a not ignored table.

 Next step: [Tutorial 1.8 Functions](1-8-Functions.md)